Labor unions in the United States: Impact and criticism

+The Hoover Institution think tank has asserted that the economic inequality argument made in favor of labor unions "misfires on several fronts.
+Those high union wages could not survive in the face of foreign competition or new nonunionized firms.
+The only way a union can provide gains for its members is to extract some fraction of the profits that firms enjoy when they hold monopoly positions."
+The think tank has also asserted that the decline of labor unions in the United States "cannot drive widespread inequality for the entire population, which is also affected by a rise in the knowledge economy as well as a general aging of the population."
+Conversely, surveys of members of the American Economic Association in 2000, 2011, and 2021 showed consistent majorities disagreeing with the statement: "The increasing inequality in the distribution of income in the U.S. is due primarily to the benefits and pressures of a global economy."

 A 2020 study in the American Journal of Political Science suggested that when white people obtain union membership, they become less racially resentful.
 Higher union density has been associated with lower suicide/overdose deaths.
 Decreased unionization rates in the United States have been linked to an increase in occupational fatalities.

 Other research has found that unions can harm profitability, employment and business growth rates.
-The outsourcing of labour from the United States to Asia, Latin America, and Africa has been partially driven by increasing costs of union partnership, which gives other countries a comparative advantage in labour, making it more efficient to perform labour-intensive work there.
+The outsourcing of labor from the United States to Asia, Latin America, and Africa has been partially driven by increasing costs of union partnership, which gives other countries a comparative advantage in labor, making it more efficient to perform labor-intensive work there.

 The weakening of unions has been linked to more favorable electoral outcomes for the Republican Party.
 However, Republican-controlled states are less likely to adopt more restrictive labor policies when unions are strong in the state.